Managing a record label duties with Trello

 Eventually, I came up with using Trello as a mission control centre for our releases, and in this blog, I’d like to tell more about it.
 Perhaps, my experience will be helpful for other label managers out there, and for regular listeners, it might be just an interesting insight look at an A&R routine.

 What is Trello

-Basically, Trello is a free web-service for organising stuff.
-One of its common application is using it as a Kanban board, with cards moving across that represents a task in a production process.
+Basically, Trello is a free web service for organising stuff.
+One of its common applications is using it as a Kanban board, with cards moving across that represents a task in a production process.
 Like this:

 This concept allows you to get a big picture and see each individual task simultaneously in a nice visual way, something that a typical to-do list fails to achieve.
 It is commonly used for software and web development, marketing, customer support, and other teams and businesses.

 Our board has lists that represent the workflow and cards that represent releases.
 Here are the lists:

 |Forthcoming||For releases that we’re expecting in the foreseen future, usually from the label’s artists.
 E. g.
 “A follow-up EP from John”|